firedev/firedev.github.io/_posts/2015-06-10-nanogrid-fluid-responsive-css-grid-with-gutters.md

 ## Good parts

-So what's the point of it?
+What's the point of it?
 It is small, flexible, the columns are arranged automatically.
 All columns are having equal height and you don't need clearfix and you can center content vertically.

 There are some nuances though as the negative margin should be negated on the right